 Golf in Morayshire

 Golf is the national sport of Scotland and not surprisingly you can find some of the best golf courses in Scottish regions.
-The Mansion House Hotel and Country Club has many courses nearby, including Elgin Golf Club.
+The Mansion House Hotel has many courses nearby, including Elgin Golf Club.

 Founded in 1906, Elgin Golf Club is a testing heathland course measuring 6401 yards with par of 69 and a standard scratch of 71, fully justifying its claim to be one of the finest inland courses in the northern part of Scotland.